 This conscious decision to support the creative economy in West Virginia is the reason why all the art that hangs on the walls and all the books that fill our library are home-grown.

-If you too would like to weave together purchases and your passions, you can shop our basket here.
+If you too would like to weave together your purchases and your passions, contact us about purchasing a basket.

 Otherwise, grab an old Easter basket and get hunting!